Falkland Islands

 Current environmental issues affecting the Falkland Islands people: overfishing by unlicensed vessels is a problem; reindeer – introduced to the islands in 2001 from South Georgia – are part of a farming effort to produce specialty meat and diversify the economy of the island; this is the only commercial reindeer herd in the world unaffected by the 1986 Chornobyl disaster; grazing threatens important habitats including tussac grass and its ecosystem with penguins and sea lions; soil erosion from fires.

-Google maps Falkland Islands
+Google Maps Falkland Islands

 The capital and other divisions